 - Some players dab some olive oil, shay butter and other oily substances to keep the callus from becoming to thick; you will need to experiment on your own

-- Batting gloves should be not loose; it’s a good fit if you can close your fist with some resistance
+- Loose fitting batting gloves will actually cause blisters so they should be snug.
+A good indicator of good fitting batting gloves is if you can close your fist with some resistance

-- No, a thin layer of calluses in strategic locations is highly beneficial to a competitive athlete
+- No, as long as calluses are not tall (meaning they are thin), having calluses in strategic locations is highly beneficial to a competitive athlete

 - No, calluses is a thick dead skin that minimizes the risk of blisters from forming

 Do calluses ever go away?